themithy/the-insane-javascript-interview/ANSWERS.md

 QUESTION 48

-What is the purpose of `Reflect.constuct` function ?
+What is the purpose of function `Reflect.construct` ?

 ANSWER